“But if the unbeliever departs, let him depart; a brother or a sister is not under bondage in such cases. But God has called us to peace.”

 Although God allows divorce and remarriage, He calls the partners to a peaceful relationship.
 It is better to remain married to a non-believer than to divorce the non-Christian against his or her will.

 Christians are free to remarry if their non-believing spouse divorces them.

 Desertion is like adultery because both disrupt the marriage tie.
-The essence of marriage is union but adultery and desertion breaks that union.
-If desertion is final, the marriage de facto dissolves and the believer is free to remarry.
+The essence of marriage is union, but adultery and desertion break that union.
+If desertion is final, the marriage de facto dissolves, and the believer is free to remarry.